Using Tango docker containers¶

 Once docker is installed one can pull docker images with pre-installed tango.

-The best way to setup the whole stack is to use docker compose
+The easiest way to setup the whole stack on a local development/test computer is to use docker compose

 services: